-Dru is a co-founder and the Executive Director of BRRC, mother or two and more importantly, parent of a child who was severely bullied.
-She has been tasked with building BRRC into a thriving charity that defends bullied children and helps rebuilds lives.
+Dru is the Co-Founder and the Executive Director of BRRC, mother or two and more importantly, parent of a child who was severely bullied.
+She has been tasked with building BRRC into a thriving charity that defends bullied children and helps rebuilds lives throughout Colorado.
 Dru is passionate about educating families and schools about the harmful effects of bullying, advocating with families of bullying targets and holding schools responsible to STOP bullying.
 Her professional background includes education, human resources, training and development, and management.
 She obtained a marketing degree from the University of Colorado.
 She is a member of the International Bullying Prevention Association and is certified in Youth Mental Health First Aid.
 Ms. Ahlborg successfully completed the Non-Profit Leadership Development program through the Community Resource Center in Denver.
 In her free time Dru can be found hiking, cheering on the Colorado Avalanche and spending time with family and friends.

 Tom Ahlborg – Chairman and Director

 Tom is a co-founder and serves as BRRC’s Chairman of the Board and Director of Advocacy.
 He is responsible for working closely with the Board of Directors by administering good board governance and he also works closely with the Executive Director as she/he directs the organization’s overall impact and long-term vision.
 In addition to this role, Tom is also Managing Director of Ahlborg Acquisitions, a Denver-based family venture capital firm that specializes in investing.
 Mr. Ahlborg also supports and mentors entrepreneurs to build successful companies.
 As Tom is also a parent of a severely bullied child, he is hugely passionate about improving and creating safer schools for students.
 His focus is on advocacy, educating parents, teachers, and administrators on bullying and obtaining restorative justice for bullied children.

 Barbara Coloroso – Director and Bullying Expert Advisor